SiyiP/linked-blog-starter-md/12 Psych/FPC Personality Disorders I+II_Pelic.md

 		12. can be very social and likable on the surface
 		13. TREAT: born again with religion or otherwise. rehab often fails.
 3. cluster C = anxious
+	1. avoidant personality disordr
+		1. avoids occupational activities + people
+		2. shows restraint within intimate relationships
+		3. <mark style="background: #FFF3A3A6;">they WANT to be with ppl, but they avoid it!!!</mark>
+		4. see self as socially inept, personally uappealring or infeiror to thers
+		5. reluctant to take personal risks or to engage in any new activities
+		6. preopccupation with gettin criticized
+			1. social phobia = more j fear of <mark style="background: #FFF3A3A6;">performanc situations</mark>
+			2. avoidant personality disorder =<mark style="background: #FFF3A3A6;">outwardly low self esteem, pervasive avoidance</mark>
+		7. TREAT: psychotherapy , anxiety + meds too
+	2. dependent personality disorder
+		1. has difficutly making every day decisions without excessive amt of advice, needs other to asusme respnosibility, hard to express disagreement, don't speak up, excessive lengths to obtain nurture from another
+		2. TREAT: psychootherapy + assertiveness training
+	3. obsessive cmpulsive personality disorder
+		1. ocpd -
+		2. preoccupied with details, rules, lists, order or scheduels
+		3. perfectionisms
+		4. excessivley devoted to work
+		5. overconscienctious, inflexible,
+		6. can't discard worn out or worthles objs
+		7. reluctant to delegate tasks or to work with others
+		8. adopts a miserly spendng style
+		9. can procratinate and still have this
+		10. reluctant to delegate thing
+		11. OCPD = <mark style="background: #FFF3A3A6;">more just neat, hoard, attentive to details</mark>
+		12. OCD = <mark style="background: #FFF3A3A6;">overt obsessions/compulsons like checkng locks, countng tiles, fear of contamination</mark>
+		13. TREAT: psychootherapy + meds (ssri fluxetine) elicited emotional response
+- dont' argue, be calm and firm
+- appeal to their sense of wanting the best for themselves
+- reframe their behaviors as choices,
+- avoid discussing other staff negatively
+- appointt one persona s spokesperson